metricrb/metricrb/README.md

-My name is M_etrics.
+# I'm M_etrics 👋

 I'm currently a Senior Software Engineer at Rapidfire Entertainment, alongside my numerous other long-term commitments to EFS Technology and BritSov.

 I'm a self-taught developer with a passion for creating engaging experiences through coding.
 With over 5 years of experience, I specialize in JavaScript and LUAU programming on various platforms, particularly ROBLOX.
 I'm also familiar with HTML and have dabbled in other languages and frameworks as well.